-- Develop a Teaching and Learning Program that adheres to the current SCSA and Department of Education Curriculum guidelines. - Provide students with a written or online assessment outline at the start of the subject, including an overview of assessment tasks and their timing. - Inform students of the value and weighting of each assessment in line with SCSA requirements. - Ensure assessments are fair, clear, valid, reliable, educational, and comprehensive. - Adhere to all aspects of the Learning Area Policy. - Provide feedback on assessment tasks within 10 school days, including the standards used for assessment. - Maintain accurate records of student achievement and assessment. - Use student achievement information to inform future learning programs. - Organise and maintain student portfolios containing scheduled assessment tasks, providing access and copies as requested. - Meet school and external assessment and reporting deadlines. - Collaborate with the Learning Support Coordinator for students with a diagnosed disability, to implement strategies outlined in the Student Profile and/or Individual Education Plan.
-When necessary, teachers will provide assessments in accordance with the SCSA Equitable Access to Assessment Guidelines, with arrangements negotiated with the student and their parent/guardian.
+- Develop a Teaching and Learning Program that adheres to the current Western Australian Curriculum and Assessment Outline. - Provide students with a written or online assessment outline at the start of the subject, including an overview of assessment tasks and their timing. - Ensure assessments are fair, clear, valid, reliable, educational, and comprehensive. - Adhere to all aspects of the Learning Area Policy. - Provide feedback on assessment tasks within 10 school days, including the standards used for assessment. - Maintain accurate records of student achievement and assessment. - Use student achievement information to inform future learning programs. - Organise and maintain student portfolios containing scheduled assessment tasks, providing access and copies as requested. - Meet school and external assessment and reporting deadlines. - For students with a disability staff will work with the Learning Support Coordinator in the development of Individual Education Plans (IEP).
+If required staff will provide differentiated curriculum and assessments for students that will be negotiated with the student and their parent/guardian.